 Directed reading can be a great way for students to learn the literature of a specific field, either for interest or as a prelude to beginning a research project.
 These independent study sections can be done with a faculty member in Biology or elsewhere on campus.

 Get academic credit for working in a research lab on campus!

 Targeted toward freshmen and sophomores who wish to gain research experience, this summer program allows students to get paid for 10 weeks of research.
-Programs are located on campus, at Hopkins Marine Station, and at other sites around the world.
+Programs are located on campus and at other sites around the world.
 Applications are due Monday, January 24, 2023 by 11:59pm PST.

 Summer Research Credit

 Current Biology majors who work on an independent research project over the summer can earn academic credit for their work.